 The V & V Cafe

 Whenever I’m too lazy to bring my own lunch to work, you will find me at the V&V Cafe.
-As the name suggests, the cafe dishes up vegan and vegetarian fare, although there is an aspiration to go 100% one day.
-Food is available for sit in or takeaway, and you can also buy a variety of breads, chocolates and healthy snacks for the office desk.
+The cafe started out with vegetarian and vegan fare but went 100% vegan in 2018.
+Food is available for sit in or take-away, and you can also buy loaves of bread, chocolates and healthy snacks from the deli fridge.

-Even though the West End of Glasgow is supposedly the trendiest part of town, this is the only place I know of where I can go and be certain to pick up a vegan cake that is not a boring flapjack… The vegan donuts and empire biscuits are by far my favourites!
+Even though the West End of Glasgow is supposedly the trendiest part of town, this is one of the few places where I know I can ALWAYS get vegan cake that isn’t a boring flapjack or a dried out brownie.
+The vegan doughnuts and empire biscuits are by far my favourites!

 Favourites: “Pakora” toastie; Empire Biscuits

 Price range: £ (from £5 for a breakfast meal)